node-inspector/node-inspector/readme.md

 ## Known Issues

-This is alpha quality code, so use at your own risk:
+This is beta quality code, so use at your own risk:

 * be careful about viewing the contents of Buffer objects, each byte is displayed as an individual array element, for anything but tiny Buffers this will take too long to render
 * while not stopped at a breakpoint the console doesn't always behave as you might expect
 * closing the browser does not stop debugging, you must stop node-inspector manually

-## TODOS
+## Profiling

-* profiler panel
+To use the profiles panel, install the v8-profiler module:

+		npm install v8-profiler

+To use it do something like:

+		var profiler = require('v8-profiler');

+		profiler.startProfiling('startup');
+		slowStartupFoo();
+		profiler.stopProfiling('startup');

+		profiler.takeSnapshot('beforeLeak');
+		leakyFoo();
+		profiler.takeSnapshot('afterLeak');

+Then view the profiling results with the profiles panel in node-inspector.
+You can also take heap snapshots on demand from the profiles panel.

 ## Thanks